 Tamara Toles O’Laughlin is an environmental advocate focused on health, equity, access, and justice.
 Her niche is developing capacity building programs and the creation of multimedia campaigns to dismantle privilege and increase opportunities for vulnerable populations to access health air, clean energy, and a toxic free economy at the local, regional, and national level.

 Tamara casts a wide net in service to community.
-Among her activities, she is the co-chair of DC Eco Women, serving 6000 professional women in the environment, and she is the vice chair and DC representative on the Metropolitan Washington Council of Governments, Air and Climate Public Advisory Committee.
+Among her activities, she is the co-chair of DC Eco Women, serving 6000 professional women in the environment, and she is the vice chair of the Metropolitan Washington Council of Governments, Air and Climate Public Advisory Committee.
 Tamara also serves as a vice chair and director on the Board of Directors of Women’s Voices for the Earth based in Missoula, Montana.
 Women’s Voices disrupts industry standards by forcing ingredient disclosure and the elimination of toxic chemicals from personal care products.

 Tamara graduated from the Vermont Law School in 2009, with a Juris Doctor and Masters of Environmental Law and Policy.

-Tamara has worked for over fifteen years to embed the principles of environmental justice into applied environmental work, with attention to community capacity building, mobilization, equity of enforcement, and environmental health.
+Tamara has worked for nearly two decades to embed the principles of environmental justice into applied environmental work, with attention to community capacity building, mobilization, equity of enforcement, and environmental health.

 Prior to taking the helm at MdEHN she held varying positions with distinguished organizations including the District Department of Energy and Environment in Washington DC, the Maryland Energy Administration, Advisory Council of Historic Preservation, the Environmental Protection Agency, the Center on Race, Poverty and Environment, Natural Resources Defense Council, and the New York City Department of Environmental Protection, among others.
 Prior to relocation to the Mid-Atlantic Tamara served as the Senior Law Clerk to the Honorable Douglas A. Brady and Senior Sitting Judge Julio A. Brady.